TUM-Dev/NavigaTUM/resources/documentation/Dependencies.md

 ### OS

-We recommend using a Linux based OS, as we have not tested the project on Windows or Mac.
+We recommend using a Linux-based OS, as we have not tested the project on Windows or Mac.
-("There be dragons", but we will try to improve this part if you show us where we fail) If you are using Windows, use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run Linux on Windows.
+("There be dragons", but we will try to improve this part if you show us where we fail) If you are using Windows, use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run Linux on Windows.

 Please make sure that your OS is up-to-date, before we start.
 (Trust me, this has fucked over multiple people...)
 On Ubuntu this is as easy as running `sudo apt update && sudo apt upgrade`.